 There is no public trading market for our outstanding pre-funded warrants and we do not expect a market to develop.
-In addition, we do not intend to list the outstanding pre-funded warrants on the Nasdaq Global Market or any other national securities exchange or nationally recognized trading system.
+In addition, we do not intend to list the outstanding pre-funded warrants on Nasdaq or any other national securities exchange or nationally recognized trading system.
 Without an active trading market, the liquidity of the outstanding pre-funded warrants will be limited.